Netflix's fourth-quarter revenue misses estimates; shares slip

-(Reuters) - Netflix Inc (NFLX.O) posted lower-than-expected quarterly quarter revenue on Thursday, despite a slate of original content the streaming pioneer released in the quarter including hit thriller “Bird Box”, sending its shares down 3 percent.
+(Reuters) - Netflix Inc (NFLX.O) posted lower-than-expected quarterly revenue on Thursday, despite a slate of original content the streaming pioneer released in the quarter including hit thriller “Bird Box”, sending its shares down 3 percent.

 The company said it added 8.84 million paid global streaming subscribers in the fourth quarter.
 It said it expects global paid streaming net subscriber additions of 8.90 million in the current quarter.